 Multi-factor authentication (MFA) requires two steps to verify your identity.
 Duo is the vendor for MFA.

 Note: We recommend setting up more than one second-factor device to ensure you are able to log in even if you do not have access to your primary device.

 University System Services

 NDSU employees must use MFA to verify their identity before logging in to the PeopleSoft Finance portal and to access specific information within HRMS Self-Service or Campus Solutions.
 For these University System services, you need to log in with your University System ID and password as well as your second factor.

 Employees and students may be required or have the option to use MFA for NDSU services, including all services that use NDSU CAS (Central Authentication Services), InCommon/eduGAIN and some remote desktop services.
-If you opt-in for multi-factor for NDSU services, you will use it for most NDSU services, including Blackboard, Google Apps, Navigate and Office365.
+If you opt-in for multi-factor for NDSU services, you will use it for most NDSU services, including Office365, Google Apps and Navigate.

 Set Up Multi-factor Authentication for University System Services